Transformers converge to invariant algorithmic cores: Discussion

-\paragraph{Limitations and future directions.} This work establishes the algorithmic core framework in settings where ground truth enables validation: finite-state dynamics, modular arithmetic, and grammatical agreement.
-Several directions remain for scaling to frontier models.
-First, whether cores remain low-dimensional for complex multi-step reasoning tasks is untested -- though subject--verb agreement cores remain one-dimensional across GPT-2 Small, Medium, and Large despite a 6.6-fold increase in parameters (117M to 774M) and a threefold increase in depth (12 to 36 layers), suggesting core dimensionality may not depend on model scale.
-This is compatible with the empirical success of low-rank adaptation (LoRA)~\citep{hu2022lora}, which often achieves large behavioral changes via low-dimensional weight updates.
-Second, extracting task-specific cores from multifunctional models requires framing precise mechanistic inquiries; this work demonstrates this for subject--verb agreement, but developing systematic approaches to task decomposition remains an important direction.
-Third, while ACE draws on control-theoretic principles, tighter connections to observability theory and sufficient statistics could place the method on more rigorous mathematical footing.
-The extraction procedure itself admits natural extensions: the active component could be replaced by nonlinear dimensionality reduction, the relevant component by learned probes rather than Jacobians, and the dynamical characterization by Koopman operator approximations~\cite{brunton2021modern} for tasks with nonlinear structure.
-More broadly, the relevant invariants for complex tasks -- language modeling, reasoning, planning -- are not obvious \textit{a priori}.
-Rather than pre-specifying them, future work might discover invariants empirically through cross-model comparison, asking what core properties are shared across independently trained models and letting spectral, topological, or information-geometric signatures surface as the fingerprints of computation.
+\textbf{Limitations and future directions.} Whether cores remain low-dimensional for multi-step reasoning tasks is untested.
+The agreement core, however, remains one-dimensional across six models spanning four architectures and over two orders of magnitude in scale (117M to 32B parameters), suggesting core dimensionality may not depend on model scale.
+This is compatible with the empirical success of LoRA~\citep{hu2022lora}, which often achieves large behavioral changes via low-dimensional weight updates.
+Extracting task-specific cores from multifunctional models also requires framing precise mechanistic inquiries; this work demonstrates this for subject--verb agreement, but systematic approaches to task decomposition remain open.
+The extraction procedure itself admits natural extensions: nonlinear dimensionality reduction in place of the active component, learned probes in place of Jacobians, and Koopman operator approximations~\citep{brunton2021modern} for tasks with nonlinear dynamics.
+More broadly, the relevant invariants for complex tasks are not obvious \emph{a priori}; future work might discover them empirically by asking what core properties are shared across independently trained models.
+Finally, methods that identify causally effective subspaces may enable more targeted model control: this could support auditing and debugging, but also creates misuse risks if used to induce systematic errors or circumvent intended behaviors.